Undertone0809/promptulate/docs/use_cases/streamlit-pne.md

-# Build a simple chatbot using streamlit and pne
+# Build a chatbot using streamlit

 This demo is how to use `pne.chat()` to create a simple chatbot utilising any model.
 For the application frontend, there will be using streamlit, an easy-to-use open-source Python framework.